alexandrebrilhante/alexandrebrilhante/README.md

-# Hello there. 🌊
+# Hello there.

-I balance two worlds: trading equities at BMO Capital Markets during market hours and writing code for the rest of the day.
+Software engineer who trades.
+Solid understanding of ETFs and PT, and how to built trading systems around them.